planetfederal/qgis-basemaps-plugin/docs/source/usage.rst

 .. figure:: img/basemaps_success_setup.png

-Another message informs that **A backup copy of the previous default project has been saved to /root/.qgis2//project_default-2017-04-13-01:32:30.qgs**.
+If you already had a default project set, another message informs that **A backup copy of the previous default project has been saved to /root/.qgis2//project_default-2017-04-13-01:32:30.qgs**.

 Now, when you open a new project, the default project will load all selected layers, showing only the ones you decided to be visible.